shallinan1/shallinan1.github.io/transformers.md

     It can be computed as the sum of the element-wise product of two vectors, or as $a \cdot b = ||a|| \ ||b|| \ cos (\theta)$.
 Intuitively, this tells us not just if they point in the same direction, but how much "energy" or magnitude they share in that common direction.

     The dot product is 0 when the vectors are *orthogonal*.
 A positive dot-product means that they point in the same direction, while negative value means they point in opposite directions.
+Importantly, the dot product conflates direction AND magnitude, which is why you can't tell from a single value whether it's large because of alignment or because the vectors are long.

     See this good resource for more diving in: [Better Explained - Understanding the Dot Product](https://betterexplained.com/articles/vector-calculus-understanding-the-dot-product/)